Introduction

 The strategic branding programme established brand positioning to transition Apex from a legacy image to a modern, customer-focused identity.
 Research into competitor positioning and target audience preferences informed the direction for all visual and verbal elements.

-The custom logo design developed a combination mark featuring the brand initial ‘A’ with a summit element symbolising ambition, an ascending arrow denoting growth, and a circle representing completeness.
-Blue and black create a high-contrast palette conveying trust and professionalism.
+The custom logo design developed a combination mark built around the brand initial ‘A’, shaped into a summit with an ascending arrow rising through it and enclosed within a circle.
+The form reads as an upward climb, fitting for a group focused on building investor value, while the enclosing circle holds the subsidiaries together as one.
+Blue and black give the mark a high-contrast, dependable feel suited to a financial audience.
 Responsive logo versions include the full logo with tagline, standalone logomark, wordmark, and subsidiary logo adaptations for each business unit.

 Corporate identity and brand manual